projnanda/projnanda/README.md

-# NANDA: Infrastructure for the Internet of Agents
+# Project NANDA: Building a Quilt for the Internet of AI Agents

-> Open, vendor-neutral protocol for intelligent agent communications.

-The NANDA Project is a foundational layer for a new kind of internet—an **Internet of Agents**.
-In this world, autonomous agents can identify themselves, communicate with other agents across protocols, and act on behalf of individuals or organizations, with or without human oversight.
+How can trillions of  AI agents collaborate across a organizational silos: communicate seamlessly, navigate autonomously, socialize, learn, earn and transact on our behalf.
+Project NANDA is building a quilt for a new kind of internet—an **Internet of AI Agents**.

-NANDA provides the registry, communication interface, and open-source tooling needed to enable this system in a decentralized, protocol-neutral way.
+NANDA provides the index of federated agent registries, communication interface, and open-source tooling needed to enable this system in a decentralized, protocol-neutral way.

 ## Overview

-At its core, NANDA defines a minimal set of abstractions to:
+Project Nanda roadmap includes many research and implementation problems: agent discovery, Packet Switched Intelligence, trust, privateML, knowledge pricing, population AI and more.
+In the short term, NANDA defines a minimal set of abstractions to:

 - **Identify** agents across the open web
 - **Describe** agents with structured facts and capabilities